EricTetz/Mp3Recorder/README.md

 The code is in three parts:

 * **Mp3RecorderWorklet.js**: Tiny AudioWorkletProcessor that feeds raw audio to the worker.
-* **Mp3RecorderWorker.js**: Encodes audio in real time using LAME (inline in the file).
+* **Mp3RecorderWorker.js**: Encodes audio in real time (using [lamejs](https://github.com/zhuker/lamejs), inline in the file).
 We use a separate worker to avoid dropping frames during encoding (AudioWorkletProcessor has hard coded 128 byte buffer).
 * **Mp3Recorder.mjs**: Coordinates worker threads and provides an API for them.
 This is what you use in your code.
 The other files are necessary evils because of the way web threading works.

 `Mp3Recorder(workerPath, workletPath)` :